pedroafsouza/taxes/README.md

 ## Architecture

-The architecture is simple, the client sends a message to controllers and the controllers publish the message for RabitMQ that later on is capable to process every message and perform a calculation.
+The architecture is simple, the client sends a message to controllers and the controllers uses a Postgre database to persist data.

 ## Overview